Family Encyclopedia >> Home & Garden

 Step 2

-Mark the parts so you know where to replace.
-Scrape old glue from joints, dowel pins, and glue blocks with a scraper, chisel (useful for tight areas like around dowel pins), or sandpaper.
-Clean and smooth surfaces..
+Label each piece to ensure correct reassembly.
+Scrape away old glue from joints, dowel pins, and blocks using a scraper, chisel for tight spots like around pins, or sandpaper.
+Thoroughly clean and smooth all surfaces for a strong bond.

 Step 3